Vedant-Hande/Open-Doors/README.md

 ### Configuration

-The app connects to MongoDB at `mongodb://localhost:27017/TripSpot` by default (see `index.js` and `init/index.js`).
+The app connects to MongoDB at `mongodb://localhost:27017/OpenDoors` by default (see `index.js` and `init/index.js`).
 If your MongoDB runs elsewhere, update the connection URI in those files.

 Port defaults to `8080`.

+Session configuration is handled in `config/session.js` with secure session management for user state and flash messages.

 ### Seed the database (optional)

 Sample listings are available under `init/data.js`.

-Run the seeder to wipe and repopulate the `TripSpot` database:
+Run the seeder to wipe and repopulate the `OpenDoors` database:

 ```bash
 node init/index.js